v0ffka/challenge-rails/README.md

 https://linksearch.api.cj.com/v2/link-search?website-id=5742006&records-per-page=20
 ```

 The documentation for this endpoint can be found [here](http://help.cj.com/en/web_services/link_search_service_rest.htm). **You will be provided with an API key from us**.
 Use your best judgement to translate the API fields into `Offer` fields.
 For example, the API field `promotion-end-date` is probably best for `expires_at`.
-The merchant association should be created from the API field `advertiser-name`.
+The `Merchant` association should be created from the API fields `advertiser-name` and `advertiser-id`.
 Also, crawling should be idempotent.
 That is, crawling the API multiple times should **not** create duplicate offers.

 ### 4. Build Interface